Humm… Has she gone on strike? Lets crack the “how to tell if a hen is laying” code.

 Options After She Has Stopped Laying

-1st, You can take the hens to a local processor and your hens will provide your family with a nice meal for the last hoorah!
+1st, You can take the hens to a local processor and your hens will provide your family with a nice meal for their last hoorah!
 If you are not keen on doing the chickens in yourself this is the butcher is the best option.

-2nd, You can put the hens our for free or very cheap on your local classified ads.
+You can put the hens up for free or very cheap on your local classified ads like craigslist.
 Just be honest when posting and say that they are not laying often or possibly not at all.

-3rd, If you are ok with processing them yourself but do not what to have to kill them, ask an experienced friend do them in for you can make the process easier.
+3rd, If you are ok with processing them yourself but do not what to have to kill them, ask an experienced friend do them in for you.
+This can make the process easier.
 When I was new to raising chickens I was ok with possessing them but was not a fan of doing the deed myself.
 It gets a little easier over time.

-When I don’t think the hen is worth taking to the butcher or the animal is injured I just do the deed myself.
-My husband has an air rifle that does a nice quick job if you know where to take the shot.
+When I don’t think the hen is worth taking to the butcher or the animal is injured my husband has an air rifle that does a nice quick job if you know where to take the shot.